Holic75/KingmakerRebalance/README.md

 - Skald with following archetypes: Urban Skald, Herald of the Horn and War Drummer,
 - Warpriest with following archetypes: Sacred Fist, Cult Leader and Champion of the Faith,
 - Shaman with following archetypes: Overseer, Speaker for the Past, Witch Doctor,
-- Hinterlander and Holy Vindicator prestige classes, New Archetypes for existing classes:
+- Hinterlander and Holy Vindicator prestige classes.

+New Archetypes for existing classes:
 - Vindictive Bastard Paladin archetype (implemented as a separate class),
 - Arrowsong Minstrel Bard archetype,